Corsican Constitution

 The first Corsican Constitution was drawn up in 1755 for the short-lived Corsican Republic independent from Genoa beginning in 1755, and remained in force until the annexation of Corsica by France in 1769.
-It was written in Tuscan Italian, the language of elite culture and people in Corsica at the time.
+It was written in Tuscan Italian, the language of elite Corsican culture at the time.

-It was drafted by Pasquale Paoli, and inspired by Jean-Jacques Rousseau, who, commissioned by the Corsicans wrote "Projet de constitution pour la Corse," in 1763.
+It was drafted by Pasquale Paoli, and inspired by Jean-Jacques Rousseau who, commissioned by the Corsicans, in 1763 wrote Projet de constitution pour la Corse.

 The second Corsican Constitution was drawn up in 1794 for the short-lived (1794–96) Anglo-Corsican Kingdom and introduced suffrage for all property owners.
-It was also considered a highly democratic constitution for its time.
+It was considered a highly democratic constitution for its time.

-Linda Colley credits Paoli as writing the first ever written constitution of a nation state.
+Linda Colley credits Paoli with writing the first written constitution of a nation state.